lacework/lacework-agent-releases/README.md

 # Releases

-In the right frame, click **Releases** to view all the available agent releases.
+In the right frame, click **Releases** to view all the available Linux agent releases.
 The **Assets** section for each release lists all the release download files.
 These files contain the agent installers.
 In addition, each release contains a link to the specific agent release notes and the `docker pull` command for pulling down a Lacework docker install image.
 To view the release notes for all Linux agent releases, see [Linux Agent Release Notes](https://docs.lacework.com/releases/category/linux-agent-releases).

-# Install Agents
+# Install Linux Agent

-This README.md file provides instructions for installing the agent from this GitHub repository.
+This README.md file provides instructions for installing the Lacework Linux agent from this GitHub repository.
 You can also install the agent from the Lacework Console.
 For information about the different installation methods, see [Linux Agent Installation Methods](https://docs.lacework.com/onboarding/agent-installation-prerequisites).

 ## Installation Prerequisites

-Complete the following steps before you install the agent:
+Complete the following steps before you install the Linux agent:

-1. Ensure that the Lacework Linux agent supports the distribution installed on your machine.
+1. Ensure that the Linux agent supports the distribution installed on your machine.
 For more information, see [Supported Operating Systems](https://support.lacework.com/hc/en-us/articles/360005230014).
 2. Use sed (GNU sed) version 4.2.2 or higher in the procedures below.
 2. Download the release package `release.tgz` (where `release` is the agent release number) and the `checksum_sha256.txt` files from this GitHub repository.
     1. In the right frame, click **Releases** to view all the available agent releases.